OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling: Iterative Bubble-Aware Pipeline Tuner

-\textbf{Optimization Objective}.
-The pipeline execution time is determined by the slowest device, which has the maximum $T_d$ among all devices.
-In addition, the memory usage $M_d$ on each device must not exceed its memory capacity $M_d^{\text{capacity}}$.
-Then the pipeline optimization objective is defined as follows:

-\textbf{Efficient Exploration of Pipelines}.
-As illustrated in Figure~\ref{fig: ppgenerator}, \PG{} reduces the search space by selecting representative baseline pipelines and using them as starting points for optimization.
-For model partition, we adopt the policies from S-1F1B~\cite{shoeybi2019megatron} and Mist~\cite{zhu2025mist}.
-For model placement, the baselines include S-1F1B~\cite{shoeybi2019megatron}, I-1F1B~\cite{narayanan2021megatron2interleaved1F1B}, and Hanayo~\cite{liu2023hanayo}.
-For workload scheduling, we consider S-1F1B~\cite{shoeybi2019megatron} and ZB~\cite{qi2024zerobubble}.
-The performance of these baselines is estimated by the \PPP{}, which enables \PG{} to prune low-performing candidates, thereby accelerating the exploration of pipelines.

-From a chosen baseline, \PG{} iteratively tunes the model partition, model placement, and workload scheduling using performance estimations from the \PPP{}.
-In each iteration, \PG{} identifies the bottleneck phase of the pipeline (e.g., the phase contributing the largest BubbleTime($d$)) and tunes it accordingly.
-This phase-by-phase tuning method avoids the combinatorial explosion of jointly searching model partition, model placement, and workload scheduling policies, while directly addressing pipeline performance bottlenecks.
-Since model partition or model placement changes affect execution time and inter-device dependencies, workload scheduling is adjusted in tandem.
-If a tuning step degrades pipeline performance, it is rolled back, and alternative adjustments are attempted.
-The tuning process repeats until no further improvement can be achieved, at which point \PG{} outputs the co-optimized pipeline.

-\textbf{Model Partition Tuning}.
-As shown in \textbf{Step 1} of Algorithm~\ref{alg: performance_model}, the model partition determines the computation and memory cost of each stage.
-Previous works~\cite{zhu2025mist, zheng2022alpa, um2024metis} focus on balancing $C_d$ across devices without considering other factors that affect execution time.
-In contrast, our method incorporates the impact of model placement and workload scheduling, since the device execution time $T_d$ depends not only on $C_d$ but also on BubbleTime($d$) and OverlapTime($d$).
-Specifically, as illustrated in Figure~\ref{fig: ppgenerator}(a), for each model partition policy, we perform workload scheduling, analyze BubbleTime($d$) on devices, and then tune the model partition by transferring layers from the stage with the lowest bubble ratio to the stage with the highest bubble ratio.
-This process continues until the difference in BubbleTime($d$) across devices is smaller than the maximum $C_s$.

-\textbf{Model Placement Tuning}. \PG{} also tunes model placement to reduce bubbles.
-As shown in Figure~\ref{fig: ppgenerator}(b), first, \PG{} adjusts the stage-device mapping by permuting the assignment of layers of each stage across devices, placing adjacent layers on different devices.
-This permutation increases the effective number of pipeline stages, resulting in more fine-grained computation tasks.
-Second, \PG{} performs workload scheduling on the permuted model placement while keeping the model partition fixed.
-If BubbleTime($d$) is reduced after permutation, the new placement is accepted as the updated baseline, and the process is repeated.
-Otherwise, the permutation is rolled back.
-To accelerate model placement tuning, \PG{} employs grouped permutations, which simultaneously permute all layers on a stage, rather than one layer at a time.
+\SysName{} employs an iterative tuning algorithm to efficiently explore the combinatorial search space of co-optimizing partitioning, placement, and scheduling.
+At each iteration, the tuner estimates the potential for bubble reduction in the pipeline and adjusts the phase that is most likely to reduce bubbles.
+The process repeats until no further performance improvement is observed for several iterations.

+\textbf{Optimization Objective.} The goal of the tuner is to minimize the pipeline execution time.
+Let $\mathcal{D}$ denote the set of devices in the pipeline. $T_d^{\text{execution}}$ denotes the execution time of device $d \in \mathcal{D}$, and the pipeline execution time is defined as